Updated article originally published November 18, 2020.

 - Charge your laptop: Keep your computer plugged into the charger during your class to prevent it from running out of battery.

-- Be early: Log on 10-15 minutes before your lesson to load your programs and applications.
+- Be early: Log on 10-15 minutes before your lesson to load your grading programs and applications.

 - Restart your computer: Restart your computer every morning to avoid lag or surprise lengthy updates.

 - Record your lessons and session notes: If a student disconnects and misses part of your class, you can send them a copy of the recording rather than re-teaching the entire section.
-It’s also good practice to provide session notes at the end of each class.
+It is also good practice to provide session notes at the end of each class.

 Monitor chat for questions and take Q&A breaks

-As the instructor, you can choose when you’d like to respond to these questions.
+As the instructor, you can choose when you would like to respond to these questions.
 Reading a chat log may be a new experience for you as an instructor.
 We recommend taking a moment to read through the items every 10 minutes or at each chapter’s end.

-Students may ask for clarification on a topic you’ve covered, or you may be able to answer their questions in the next chapter.
-The chat log shouldn’t distract from your lesson plan.
+Students may ask for clarification on a topic you have covered, or you may be able to answer their questions in the next chapter.
+The chat log should not distract from your lesson plan.
 We suggest having a discussion with your students ahead of time about which method you prefer.

 Grading students’ work can take up more than half of your workweek.